wurunduk/blender-p3d-import-export/README.md

 # Blender p3d import-export
 Crashday p3d model import-export addon for blender 2.83

+**IMPORTANT NOTE: This plugin is made for _Crahday_ .p3d format!
+It wont work for ARMA or other games!**

 ## Usage
 ### Installation
 To install, download latest version from github releases